 The Town of Port Hedland together with the Pilbara Arts Craft Design Aboriginal Corporation (PACDAC) have a joint venture arrangement to purchase the "Court House" in Edgar Street Port Hedland on a 50/50 basis.
 The purpose of the joint venture is to establish a community arts facility.
 The operations of the facility are recorded in the financial statements under Education and Welfare and described within Function 8 of the schedules.
 The only asset of the joint venture is the court house building.
-Council's half of the building is included in the asset register under Buildings as
+Council's half of the building is included in the asset register under Buildings as follows:

-Non-Current Assets 2013 \$ 2012 \$
+2013 \$ 2012 \$

+Non-Current Assets

 Buildings 471,860 463,811

-Less: Accumulated Depreciation (102,128) 369,732 (91,334) 372,477
+Less: Accumulated Depreciation (102,128) (91,334)

+369,732 372,477